Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 .. rubric:: Example 2

-The job is started with 35 S1-SLC inout products belonging to an interferometric stack (single slice).
+The job is started with 35 S1-SLC input products belonging to an interferometric stack (single slice).

 In this case each input product belongs to a different data-take and the